layer5io/istio-service-mesh-workshop/lab-1/README.md

 daemonset "weave-net" created
 ```

-If we re-check the status of the nodes, we will see it is now in `Ready` state.
+Re-check the status of the nodes, we will see it is now in `Ready` state.
 ```sh
 [node1 ~]$ kubectl get nodes
 NAME      STATUS    ROLES     AGE       VERSION node1     Ready     master    1h        v1.10.2
 ```

-Let us check the status of the pods next:
+Check the status of the pods next:
 ```sh
 [node1 ~]$ kubectl get pods --all-namespaces
 NAMESPACE     NAME                            READY     STATUS    RESTARTS   AGE